abdhaleegit/abdhaleegit.github.io/Awards.md

 ## Recognition at IBM:

+# * TCAP Leader Award 2023 for my core contributions to upstream and driving force behind the Automation projects in LTC

 # * Open Source Technical Collaboration Achievement Program Award for the year 2022

 # * IBM Star of the Month Dec 2022 In recognition for effectively driving IO automation improvements.